sufiyannx/sufiyannx/README.md

 - I’m interested in web development and progarmming.
 - I’m currently learning frontend.
 - I’m looking to collaborate on big projects!
-- For the next 30 days I'm gonna upload some mini projects everyday🫡
+- For the next 30 days I'm gonna upload some mini projects everyday